unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-08-voice-cloning-across-hosts-making-tts-operational.md

 That distinction mattered once speech requests started coming from an agent on another host.
 Most REST calls should finish quickly, while a local TTS engine may take considerably longer during a cold load.
 Raising every timeout would hide unrelated failures, but keeping the speech timeout short would make a working local model look broken.
 I eventually stopped treating text-to-speech as one opaque feature and began operating the request path as the small chain of services it really was.

 Following that chain also forced me to be explicit about an ethical boundary.
 A voice alias is convenient configuration, not proof that anybody owns a sample, has permission to use it, or has consented to a generated voice.
 I limit this system to my own material, purpose-made synthetic references, or material I am explicitly authorized to use.
 What follows is an operations story, not a recipe for impersonation or a collection of voices to distribute.

+That leaves a practical question: where does the reference come from?
+It does not come from this article.
+In my system it has to be a recording I made myself, purpose-made synthetic material, or a recording I have explicit permission to use.
+When I run a transcript-conditioned Qwen model such as Base or CustomVoice through my patched MLX-Audio Qwen handler, I also need a word-for-word transcript of that recording.
+I learned not to treat the transcript as a rough label for the clip.
+The recording and the words are one reference pair, and changing or omitting words can quickly spoil the result.
+Some supported models accept audio alone, so I check the input contract, format, useful sample length, and recording requirements for the model I am actually running.

+Hermes Agent is the client at the other end of this particular chain.
+When I refer to the `Dashboard` or `Gateway`, I mean those Hermes components rather than generic parts of every agent framework.
+The names are specific, but the problem is not.
+Any agent that can call an OpenAI-compatible speech endpoint still needs clear ownership, useful health checks, tests from the real client process, and a recovery path I can explain when something fails.

 <!--more-->